 - Make your intentions to ride visible to the driver.

 - Finding a seat.
 We encourage you to be seated while the bus is in motion; however, on busy routes, you may need to stand.
 As a courtesy, seating preference is given to the elderly, pregnant woman, and persons with disabilities.

 - Knowing your route and bus stops before you ride.
 Contact our information line if you need additional help.
-For safety reasons, drivers are prohibited from engaging in extended conversations while driving.

 - Taking the route with fewest transfers if you are new to the system.